wxai-space/LightAgent/README.md

 ## 🙏 Acknowledgments

-The development and implementation of LightAgent owe much to the inspiration and support from the following open-source projects, especially the outstanding projects and teams:
+Shanghai Wanxing AI and Professor Zhang Liwen's research group from the School of Statistics and Data Science at Shanghai University of Finance and Economics have jointly open-sourced a new generation intelligent agent framework called LightAgent.The development and implementation of LightAgent owe much to the inspiration and support from the following open-source projects, especially the outstanding projects and teams:

 - **mem0**: Thanks to [mem0](https://github.com/mem0ai/mem0) for providing the memory module, which offers strong support for LightAgent's context management.
 - **Swarm**: Thanks to [Swarm](https://github.com/openai/swarm) for designing ideas for multi-agent collaboration, laying the groundwork for LightAgent's multi-agent features.